What Are Domain Auction Sites and How Do You Find Them?

 That means they hold money from the buyer in a protected account after purchase - and release it only after they successfully receive the domain name from the seller.

 How do Domain Name Auctions Work?

 When you go to a domain name auction site, the first thing you’re likely to see is a list of the most sought-after names currently up for sale through the marketplace.
-If you don’t have a domain name or keyword already in mind, these lists can make for good browsing and you may find a website name you’re interested in buying outright or bidding on.
+If you don’t have a domain name or keyword already in mind, these lists can make for good browsing.

 Most sites offer filters to categorize names by price, ending (such as .com or .org), and the number of characters in the address.
 However, if you have a keyword or exact domain in mind, you can search for it and see any close matches currently up for sale.